Burgundy - Champagne - INTRODUCTION

 - We will visit a total of about 15 Domaines in Beaujolais, Mâconnais, Côte Chalonnaise, Côte de Beaune, Côte de Nuits, Chablis.

-- We will visit 3 very different Champagne Houses, a grower Champagne House in the Côte des Bar, the southernmost Champagne region, a bigger family run Champagne House in the Champagne capital Epernay, and an internationally well known Champagne House in Reims.
+- We will visit 3 very different Champagne Houses, a grower Champagne House in the Côte des Bar, the southernmost Champagne region, a bigger family run Champagne House in the Champagne capital Epernay, and a very small Champagne producer in the Vallée de la Marne region.

-- We will get intimate insights into the world of Burgundy and Champagne by visiting many top rated producers, but also excellent lesser known and unknown producers.
+- We will get intimate insights into the world of Burgundy and Champagne by visiting many top rated producers, but also excellent lesser known producers where the wines have a lower price tag.

 - We will take a guided tour through beautiful Lyon.

-- We will visit the Fontenay Abbey to explore the historical origins of the famous Burgundy wines.
+- We will visit the Abbey de Cîteaux to explore the historical origins of the famous Burgundy wines and the cru appellation.

 - We will have a guided tour through the famous Hospice de Beaune, a very important place for setting the prices for a particular vintage.